 With the arrival in 2012 of Susan T. Danis as FGO’s General Director and CEO, the company instituted a “Made for Miami” series—modern works aimed at connecting with South Florida’s diverse communities.
-Company premieres in this series include Gian Carlo Menotti’s The Consul, Marvin David Levy’s Mourning Becomes Electra, Mieczyslaw Weinberg’s The Passenger, Jorge Martín’s Before Night Falls, Daniel Catán’s Florencia en el Amazonas and in 2019, Robert Xavier Rodriguez’s Frida, based on the life of Mexican painter Frida Kahlo.
+Company premieres in this series include Gian Carlo Menotti’s The Consul, Marvin David Levy’s Mourning Becomes Electra, Mieczyslaw Weinberg’s The Passenger, Jorge Martín’s Before Night Falls, Daniel Catán’s Florencia en el Amazonas, Robert Xavier Rodriguez’s Frida, and in 2020, Cimarosa's Il matrimonio segreto (The Secret Marriage).

-Florida Grand Opera is celebrating its 78th year of continuously producing grand opera for the 2018-19 Season.
+Florida Grand Opera is celebrating its 79th year of continuously producing grand opera for the 2019/20 Season.
 The mainstage operas of the season include: Wolfgang Amadeus Mozart's Don Giovanni, Giacomo Puccini's Madama Butterfly, Guiseppe Verdi's Rigoletto, and the company premiere of Domenico Cimarosa's Il matrimonio segreto (The Secret Marriage).

 Journalist and News Media Inquiries: